erikvullings/mithril-materialized/packages/lib/README.md

 ## Version history

+v0.13.12 Bug fix

+- `Options` `checkboxClass` was not applied, so you could not align items properly.

 v0.13.11 Enhancements

 - `Chips` component can now have an optional `label` (title) and `helperText` (under the input).
 Also the alignment has been fixed (the input used to be slightly wider than a regular input).